lsst/LDM-135/index.rst

 condition.
 Another culprit was instability exacerbated by excessive use of threads in the original threading model that the testing in section 9.5 was to address.
 This was addressed by re-tuning relevant threading constants.
-The new `XRootD`_ client we are working on (expected to be ready in November of 2013) is expected to further improve thread management.
+The new `XRootD`_ client has alleviated this problem.

 .. _in2p3-queries: